mattwar/iqtoolkit/HOWTO.md

 WHERE ([CustomerID] = p0)
 ```

-But that is also required in order to delete the entity from the database.
+But that is also not required in order to delete the entity from the database.
 I can make a new instance and give it the `CustomerID` of a `Customer` I want to delete, and
 use that instance when I call the `Delete` method.
 As long as my `Customer` instance has the correct `CustomerID` the delete will execute just the same.